August 1, 2008

 After all of that, I’ve got four quick closing points and then I’ll let you return to your life.
 (I have to get to work on my Byron Quisenberry’s Scream — An Appreciation.)

 First Point: I’ve read in assorted reviews over the years that folks have problems with the fact that the killer doesn’t seem to be given a motive.
 Of course he is.
 Radish says at one point “Someone wakes up one morning and just decides ‘Today is a good day to snuff somebody’.”
 The killer is insane.
 He has no motive apart from the fact that he’s nuts.
-It’s a lot more like real serial killer behavior than most slashers with their elaborate motives and back stories8.
+It’s a lot more like real serial killer behavior than most slashers with their elaborate motives and back stories

 Second Point: Watch House Of Death after this and spot the same cast members appearing.
 Everyone thought “Gene Poole” was a gag.
 It may be but the guy exists.
 I’ve seen him in two movies.